 Hepatitis A, a liver disease, is caused by an infection from the hepatitis A virus.
-However, not everyone who is infected with the hepatitis A virus will have symptoms of the illness.
+However, not everyone who is infected with the virus will have symptoms of the illness.
 In most cases, the illness is characterized by mild, flu-like gastrointestinal symptoms.
-At its worst, it can impair proper functioning of the liver and even lead to death.
+But it can also impair proper functioning of the liver and even lead to death.

-The hepatitis A virus is the most common of the hepatitis viruses, accounting for around 40 percent of all cases of hepatitis in the U.S. According to the Centers for Disease Control (CDC), each year in the United States an estimated 143,000 cases of hepatitis A virus infection occur, but only around 30,000 are reported.
-It is also responsible for an estimated 1.4 million cases worldwide each year.
+According to the Centers for Disease Control (CDC), each year in the United States an estimated 143,000 cases of hepatitis A infection occur, but only around 30,000 are reported.

 How is Hepatitis A Spread?

 The hepatitis A virus is spread from person to person by “fecal-oral” transmission.
-This means the virus is transmitted when a person puts something in his/her mouth that has been contaminated with the stool of a person infected with the hepatitis A virus.
-Because hepatitis A depends on the fecal-oral route for transmission, the illness is most easily spread in poor sanitary conditions or when good personal hygiene is not observed.
+This means the virus is transmitted when a person puts something in his/her mouth that has been contaminated with the stool of a person infected with the virus.
+Because this virus depends on the fecal-oral route for transmission, the illness is most easily spread under poor sanitary conditions or when good personal hygiene is not observed.

 Outbreaks are often traced back to contaminated food.
 Food supplies can become contaminated when infected workers come into contact with food supplies during processing or in restaurants.

 The foods most commonly associated with outbreaks are water, shellfish, and salads.
 Other common sources are: cold cuts, pre-made sandwiches, unwashed fruit, fruit juices, milk products, vegetables, salads, shellfish, and iced drinks.